+Average time deposits increased \$156.5 million or 17% during 2018, and exclusive of approximately \$214.4 million of time deposits acquired in 2018, average time deposits decreased \$57.9 million or 6%.
 Average time deposits decreased \$100.5 million or 10% during 2017, and exclusive of approximately \$79.2 million of time deposits acquired in 2017, average time deposits decreased \$179.7 million or 18%.
-Average time deposits increased \$55.6 million or 6% during 2016 and, exclusive of approximately \$134.8 million in balances acquired, average time deposits decreased \$79.2 million or 8%.
 Excluding acquisitions, the decrease in time deposits during both years was attributable to a continued emphasis on growing our customer base in non-maturity deposit products instead of higher-cost certificates of deposit.
 The Banks priced time deposit products competitively to retain existing relationship-based deposit customers, but not to retain certificate of deposit only customers or to attract new customers with only certificate of deposit accounts.
-Additionally, due to the low interest rates, many certificate of deposit customers have continued to elect to place their maturing balances in checking or savings accounts while waiting for interest rates to improve.
-The percentage of our total average time deposit balances excluding brokered time deposits attributable to branch banking offices in our Midwestern markets was 46% during 2017, 51% during 2016 and 64% during 2015.
-Average brokered time deposits as a percentage of total average deposits were 1% during 2017, 2% during 2016 and 3% during 2015.
+Additionally, due to the low interest rates, many certificate of deposit customers have continued to elect to place their maturing balances in checking or savings accounts.
+The percentage of our total average time deposit balances excluding brokered time deposits attributable to branch banking offices in our Midwestern markets was 59% during 2018, 46% during 2017 and 51% during 2016.
+Average brokered time deposits as a percentage of total average deposits were less than 1% during 2018, 1% during 2017 and 2% during 2016.

-The following table sets forth the amount and maturities of time deposits of \$100,000 or more at December 31, 2017, in thousands:
+The following table sets forth the amount and maturities of time deposits of \$100,000 or more at December 31, 2018, in thousands: